Easy DIY Fall Leaf Art On Canvas

 Let’s celebrate the colors of fall with this easy DIY fall leaf art on canvas project.

-This post contains links to products used in this project.
-If you should order any product from this site, I may receive compensation, but you won’t pay a penny more.
+This post contains affiliate links to products used in the creation of this project.
+If you should order any item from this site, I may receive compensation, but you do not pay a penny more.
+Your purchase is greatly appreciated as it helps support the continued publication of this site.

 How do you create art with autumn leaves?
 I’ll show you how I did it.